Arcohol/arcohol.github.io/_posts/2023-04-10-build-a-jekyll-blog.md

 ---
 layout:		post
 title:		Build a static blog with Jekyll and Github Pages
-categories: misc
+category:	misc
+author:		Tiantian Li
 ---

 Here are all you have to do to build a Jekyll blog.
 See?
 Simple.